The Woodlands, Texas, Premarital and Family Law Attorneys

 If you are considering marriage and think that a premarital agreement may be appropriate for you, contact our family law attorneys in The Woodlands at Kalish Law Office.
 We will evaluate your situation and explain how the agreement would affect you and your family.

-If you are already married, and think that a partition of your marital estate may be advisable for you and your spouse, our family law attorneys will help you decide whether a post-marital agreement dividing property is right for you.
+If you are already married, and think that a partition of your marital estate may be advisable for you and your spouse, our attorneys will help you decide whether a post-marital agreement dividing property is right for you.
+We can help you with a post-marital agreement or partitioning agreement to divide your property.

 If you have questions about premarital agreements, contact our firm.
-We have an attorney and legal assistant who are fluent in Spanish and have evening office hours available.
+We have an attorney, paralegal and legal assistant who are fluent in Spanish and we have evening office hours available by appointment.

 Passionate, Professional and Personal.
 We Make the Difference.”
 Kalish Law Office has been serving businesses and families since 1984.
 The Woodlands, Spring, Conroe, Houston, Cypress, Tomball.
 Montgomery County, Harris County, Walker County and surrounding areas.